Western News - Photographer’s focus inward brings greater depth of field

 “I’m grateful to have experienced pain, because it inspired me to truly change.
 Overnight, quite frankly,” Charles said.

 “Many of my habits and thought patterns were unhealthy and maladaptive because they were no longer appropriate for my life.
 I replaced drinking with yoga and meditation.
-I replaced going to nightclubs with philosophy meetups.
+I replaced going to nightclubs with philosophy and meditation meetups.
 I learned how to process my anger and disillusionment.
 And I realized I could combine these new habits and paradigms with my career to help others.”

-Charles is also artistic director for Operation Prefrontal Cortex.
-The project, aimed at curbing gun violence and systemic racism in Toronto through meditation and mindfulness, is cofounded by one of his early mentors: award-winning director Julien Lutz (professionally known as “Director X”).
+Charles is also art director for Operation Prefrontal Cortex.
+The project, aimed at curbing gun violence and systemic racism in Toronto through meditation and mindfulness, is cofounded by one of his early mentors: award-winning director Julien Christian Lutz (professionally known as “Director X”).

 “I don’t want to give the impression that I’m a Zen Buddhist monk.
 I know Zen Buddhist monks, and I’m not that patient,” Charles said, noting he’s still very much on a journey of self-discovery, “working on projects that are fulfilling and in alignment with my goals and values.”